ksilz/bpf-talks-openj9-memory/README.md

 docker stats --format "{{.Name}}\t{{.MemUsage}}\t{{.CPUPerc}}"
 ````

-This produces tab-separated output.
+This command produces tab-separated output.
 You  can redirect that to a file and then import into a spreadsheet.
 I did: The benchmark data is in [this folder](https://github.com/ksilz/bpf-talks-openj9-memory/tree/master/results/benchmark) as `data-benchmark-*.txt`.
 The log output of the benchmark runs is in the same folder as `output-benchmark-*.txt`

 ## How do I tweak OpenJ9 and HotSpot?